danwithabox/eslint-entree/README.md

 - a quick way to see ESLint in action in an existing codebase
 - tools to type-safely define rules I'm interested in
 - tools to enable those rules incrementally, adapting the codebase rule-by-rule
-- a working setup I could dig into to study, copy, and in-house it
+- a working setup I could inspect to study, copy, and internalize it

 This package is what I settled on.

-And this readme is your one-stop-shop for getting your first ESLint-enabled project up-and-running for TypeScript!
+And this readme is your one-stop shop for getting your first ESLint-enabled project up and running!

 ## Guide